KenithTian/CeleX4-SDK/README.md

 * The output of the sensor is not a frame, but a stream of asynchronous digital events.
 The speed of the sensor is not limited by any traditional concept such as exposure time and frame rate.
-It can detect fast motion which is traditionally captured by expensive, high speed cameras running at thousands of frames per second, but with drastic reduced amount of data.
+It can detect fast motion which is traditionally captured by expensive, high speed cameras running at thousands of frames per second, but with drastically reduced amount of data.

 * Our technology allows post-capture change of frame-rate for video playback.
 One can view the video at 10,000 frames per second to see high speed events or at normal rate of 25 frames per second.